antimatter96/otter/README.md

 - Basic limiting on number of password attempts is introduced
 - Improved error handling and error codes

+** Need to Add nonce to AES **

 ## Upcoming

-#### Passing password in URL will be removed, Password would have to be entered in seperate page
+### Passing password in URL will be removed, Password would have to be entered in seperate page

 Other features to be added :
 - Protection : Based on OWASP guidelines